 Mr. Shipley has particular experience handling complex business disputes and the substantive claims that typically arise in those disputes, including breach of contract, interference with contract, business entity dissolutions, fraud, conversion, breach of fiduciary duty, and bad faith.

 Awards and Recognition

-The Best Lawyers in America© – Litigation – Trusts and Estates
+- The Best Lawyers of America© 2021 – Commercial Litigation, Litigation – Trusts and Estates

 Las Vegas, Nevada, August 15, 2019 – McDonald Carano LLP is pleased to announce new recognition in the 2020 edition of The Best Lawyers in America©.
 McDonald Carano attorneys recognized…

 August 20, 2018 – McDonald Carano is pleased to announce new recognition in the 2019 edition of The Best Lawyers in America©.
 Attorneys recognized include: Matthew C. Addison, Partner, Commercial…